2020 Wisconsin Supreme Court election: COVID-19 pandemic, efforts to postpone election and Republican resistance

 Wisconsin Governor Tony Evers (a Democrat) initially signed an executive order for the spring elections to be conducting exclusively by mail-in voting.
 However, this order was rejected by the Republican-controlled Wisconsin Legislature.
-In a ruling issued on April 2, U.S. District Court Judge William M. Conley refused to postpone the election, but extended the deadline for absentee voting to April 13 (ordering clerks not to release any election data before that date).
-However, on April 6, the Supreme Court of the United States overturned Conley's decision, meaning that all absentee ballots still had to be postmarked by "election day, Tuesday, April 7" even though it was still acceptable for the ballots to be received by the clerks as late as April 13.
+In a ruling issued on April 2, U.S. District Court Judge William M. Conley refused requests to postpone the election, but extended the deadline for absentee voting to April 13 (ordering clerks not to release any election data before that date).
+However, on April 6, the Supreme Court of the United States overturned Conley's decision by a 5–4 vote, meaning that all absentee ballots had to be postmarked by "election day, Tuesday, April 7" even though it was still acceptable for the ballots to be received by the clerks as late as April 13.
 The Supreme Court of the United States "did not alter the provision in Conley's amended order which prohibits the reporting of results until April 13".
-On April 4, Governor Evers called a special session of the state legislature to be held on April 6 for the purposes of having them vote to postpone in-person voting.
-However, this special session ended within minutes of convening and without any action, thus forcing the primary to go on as planned.
-Despite having previously expressed the view that he lacked the power to postpone the elections by executive order, on April 6, Evers issued an executive order which, if enforced, would have postponed the April 7 elections until the tentative date of June 9.
-Republican leaders immediately announced that they would challenge the order in the Wisconsin Supreme Court.
-The Wisconsin Supreme Court ruled that Evers did not have the authority to postpone the elections, thus meaning that Evers' executive order was nullified, and that the elections would be held as scheduled on April 7.
-This was appealed to a federal court who sided with the governor, and that was appealed to the US Supreme Court, which on a 5–4 vote, upheld the state court's ruling.
+On April 4, Governor Evers called a special session of the state legislature to be held on April 6 for the purposes of having them vote to postpone the spring election.
+However, this special session ended within minutes of convening and without any action, thus forcing the election to go on as planned.
+Despite having previously expressed the view that he lacked the power to postpone the elections by executive order, on April 6, Evers issued an executive order which would have postponed the April 7 elections until the tentative date of June 9.
+Republican leaders immediately challenged the Governor's Executive Order in the Wisconsin Supreme Court.
+The Wisconsin Supreme Court subsequently ruled 4–2 that Evers did not have the authority to postpone the election.
+Justice Ann Walsh Bradley, joined by Justice Rebecca Dallet, authored a dissent, attacking the majority’s decision as forcing voters into an unacceptable choice between their health and their right to vote during an unprecedented public health crisis.
+Justice A.W.
+Bradley also criticized the majority for ignoring both common sense and public health warnings, asserting that the ruling will disenfranchise voters and needlessly endanger public safety, thereby undermining democratic participation.